-"For example, on Saturday when he went off, Alex Oxlade-Chamberlain came on, took his position straight away and we lost the ball for a set-piece.
+"Losing Diaby is a blow, yes.
+Not only because we lost a good player but because he has qualities that the other players haven't got," he told reporters.
+"For example, on Saturday when he went off, Alex Oxlade-Chamberlain came on, took his position straight away and we lost the ball for a set piece.

-Despite the injury to his charge, Wenger called on the rest of his midfielders to fill the void left by Diaby.
+Despite the injury to his strong central midfielder, Wenger called on the rest of his midfielders to fill the void left by Diaby.

 Wenger stated: "[Wilshere] came through it OK.
 It is now down to taking the right time to get him slowly back."

-And despite the loss to their London rivals, Wenger insisted his side can rectify their poor defending from set pieces and succeed this season in both domestic and European competition.
+And despite the loss to its London rivals, Wenger insisted his side can rectify its poor defending from set pieces and succeed this season in both domestic and European competition.